UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/examples_open_atmos.md

 ---

+## What's next?

-#### The next part links challenges of the maintainability of research-results reproducibility with solutions developed during evolution of the packages mentioned above.
+The next part links challenges of the maintainability of research-results reproducibility with solutions developed during evolution of the packages mentioned above.
 We divided it into sections concerning developers' and users' gains.

 <img src="img/signs-post-solid.svg" width=50> Let's start with the developers' perspective!